Whether you're jetting off on a round-the-world adventure or spending winter in the sun, arrange long stay travel insurance before you go...

 Cancellation and curtailment

-When you're away on a long trip, there are bound to be a few hiccups.
-And if things go really wrong, you may have to cancel or cut short your trip, long stay holiday insurance can ensure you’re not left out of pocket.
+When you're away on a long trip, there could be a few hiccups with flights and hotels.
+But if something happens that means you need to cancel or cut short your trip, long stay holiday insurance can ensure you’re not left out of pocket.

 Lost, stolen or damaged possessions

 If you're moving from place to place every few days, it's easier for things to get lost.
-Long stay travel cover can insure your valuables up to a certain limit, so if you lose your phone or passport, you'll be reimbursed.
+Long stay travel cover can insure your valuables up to a set limit.